AyoubBenBrahim/42-BADASS_aka_BGP_Networking/p2/static_mapping.md

 `ip addr add 10.1.1.2/24 dev eth0` - This command assigns the IP address "10.1.1.2" with a netmask of "/24" to the network interface "eth0".
 This interface will be used as the local endpoint for communication.

-`ip link add name vxlan10 type vxlan id 10 dev eth0 remote 10.1.1.1 local 10.1.1.2 dstport 4789` - This command creates a new VXLAN interface named "vxlan10" with an identifier of "10".
+`ip link add name vxlan10 type vxlan id 10 dev eth0 remote 10.1.1.1 local 10.1.1.2 dstport 4789` - (VTEP) , This command creates a new VXLAN interface named "vxlan10" with an identifier of "10".
 The interface is associated with the "eth0" device, and the remote endpoint of the VXLAN tunnel is set to "10.1.1.1" and the local endpoint is set to "10.1.1.2" and the destination port is set to "4789".
 VXLAN is a network virtualization technology used to extend Layer 2 networks over Layer 3 networks.

 `ipaddr add 20.1.1.2/24 dev vxlan10` - This command assigns the IP address "20.1.1.2" with a netmask of "/24" to the VXLAN interface "vxlan10".